Cryptocurrency prices: Today's rates of Bitcoin, Ethereum, Solana, Shiba Inu

 Top cryptocurrency spot exchanges

-In terms of traffic, liquidity, trading volumes, and trust in the legitimacy of trading volumes, Binance, Coinbase Exchange, and Kraken are the top three cryptocurrency spot exchanges.
-Binance and Coinbase Exchange saw 24-hour volumes of $14.96 billion (down 28.22%) and $1.88 billion (down 29.63%), respectively.
-Kraken recorded a volume of $0.35 billion, which is down 31.74% from yesterday.
+Looking at the traffic, liquidity, trading volumes, and confidence in the legitimacy of trading volumes, the top three cryptocurrency spot exchanges are Binance, Coinbase Exchange, and Kraken.
+In the last 24 hours, Binance and Coinbase Exchange recorded a volume of $20.38 billion (up 43.49%) and $2.33 billion (up 18.91%), respectively.
+Meanwhile, Kraken saw a volume of $0.95 billion, which is up 44.90% from yesterday.

 These are the top 5 NFT tokens for today